Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Additional Low-Profile Variants

-Note that the low-profile variants listed below have more significant design differences, including Alice layouts, which means they have an entirely different case design.
+Note that the low-profile variants listed below have more significant design differences, including Alice layouts.
 Furthermore, they may include additional elements, such as control knobs and dedicated macro keys, which are not present on most other variants in this lineup, including the unit we bought and tested.
 While we expect most of our tests will remain broadly applicable, these additional elements may produce differences in build and typing quality.

 If you have any of the variants below and feel there are other differences or issues we should mention in our review, let us know in the comments.